WojciechGalant1/Company-Workwear-Management-System/README.md

 <hr>
 <h2>Overview</h2>
-<p>The <strong>Company-Clothing-Management-System</strong> is a powerful tool designed to streamline clothing inventory management and enhance user interactions.</p>
+<p>The <strong>Company-Clothing-Management-System</strong> is a comprehensive web application designed to streamline the management and distribution of work clothing within a company environment.
+The system enables efficient inventory tracking, on-demand clothing distribution to employees, order management, and detailed reporting.</p>
 <p><strong>Why Company-Clothing-Management-System?</strong></p>
 <p>This project aims to simplify the complexities of clothing management while providing a robust user experience.
 The core features include:</p>
 <ul class="list-disc pl-4 my-0">